Charles Manson and the Solar Lodge of the O.T.O.

 New O.T.O. groups in the US

-During Aleister Crowley's lifetime there was only one active O.T.O. lodge in the US — the so-called 'second Agapé lodge' in California.
-Crowley was never really satisfied with the Agapé group's membership and activities; he called them "fans" and stated in his diary on March 9 1945: "I place the Californian Lodge under INTERDICT."
-[He added: "Jack's NLT came just in time to stop me doing this".]
-So to one member of the group, the aforementioned Grady Louis McMurtry, Crowley gave special instructions: in the event of an "emergency" McMurtry was to take over the running of Agapé lodge, subject to the approval of Crowley's heir-apparent in all matters of O.T.O. matters, the German born Karl Germer.
+During Aleister Crowley's lifetime, there was only one active O.T.O. lodge in the United States — the so-called 'second Agapé Lodge' in California.
+Crowley was frequently dissatisfied with its members and activities, referring to them as "fans".
+On March 9, 1945, he recorded in his diary: "I place the Californian Lodge under INTERDICT."
+He later added: "Jack's NLT came just in time to stop me doing this."
+Recognizing the unstable situation, Crowley gave Grady Louis McMurtry special instructions: in the event of an "emergency," McMurtry was to assume control of Agapé Lodge, but only with the approval of Crowley’s appointed successor in O.T.O. matters, the German-born Karl Germer.

 Introduction